lightstep/lightstep-benchmarks/README.md

 ## Getting Started

 Let's begin by benchmarking the legacy LightStep Python Tracer, since Python is already installed.
 We won't worry about setting up mock Satellites for the tracer to send spans to yet.
-First, make sure you don't have any programs bound to port 8023, because this port will be used during the test.
+First, make sure you don't have any programs bound to ports 8023 or 8360, because these port will be used during the test.
+You can check bound ports on Linux with: `sudo lsof -i -P -n | grep LISTEN`.

 Save this code as lightstep-benchmarks/hello_world.py: